How Much Does It Cost To Adopt a Shelter Pet?

 Check in with your local shelter to see if they are holding pet adoption events.
 During campaigns such as Clear the Shelters Day, organizations will reduce or waive adoption fees to find a home for every animal currently within the care.

 Finally, don’t be surprised if you find yourself on waiting lists at your local animal shelter.
-Thanks to the stay-at-home mandates due to the COVID-19 pandemic, many shelters have seen interest in adoption rise, along with a decrease in animals being surrendered.
+Thanks to the COVID-19 pandemic, many shelters have seen interest in adoption rise, along with a decrease in animals being surrendered.

-Shelter Animals Count, an independent nonprofit that tracks incoming and outgoing dogs and cats in thousands of shelters across the country, reports adoption rates for dogs climbed to 98% in 2020, 9% higher than the same 2019 timeframe of January to November.
-There has been a 21% decrease in dogs being surrendered to shelters or taken in by rescues in 2020.
+Shelter Animals Count, an independent nonprofit that tracks incoming and outgoing dogs and cats in thousands of shelters across the country, reports adoption rates for dogs climbed to 98% in 2020, 9% higher than the same 2019 time frame of January to November.
+There was a 21% decrease in dogs being surrendered to shelters or taken in by rescues in 2020.

 For organizations like Best Friends, demand outweighing supply is not a bad problem to have, when the goal is to give pups like Major a better life.